Observability and Generalized Sensor Placement for Nonlinear Quality Models in Drinking Water Networks: Introduction and Paper Contributions

 The importance of considering the variability in the demand and supply schedule when making sensor placement decisions is demonstrated in~\cite{Namtirtha2023}.
 A comprehensive framework that further evaluates the robustness of chosen sensor configurations is developed in~\cite{Zheng2022} using an evolutionary-based optimization approach.
-The study shows that demand and supply have a significant influence on the robustness of the SP.
-A dynamic graph-theoretic approach to SP in WQ networks for detecting water contamination in near real-time is proposed in~\cite{Shahra2023}.
+The study shows that demand and supply have a significant influence on the robustness of the SP. {This influence is further investigated in~\cite{Giudicianni2022c}, which examines how real-time water demand fluctuations (pulsed demand) affect SP results in WDNs.
+The results show that accounting for pulsed demands leads to more robust and effective sensor configurations.} A dynamic graph-theoretic approach to SP in WQ networks for detecting water contamination in near real-time is proposed in~\cite{Shahra2023}.
 A multi-objective function (volume of contamination and time of contamination detection) is solved using an evolutionary algorithm that adapts sensor locations based on the suspected contamination source.
-A graph-theoretic approach to solve the optimal SP problem while maximizing the resilience of a given WQ sensor configuration in WDNs against failures is developed in~\cite{Nikolopoulos2023a}.
-Graph centrality measures are employed in~\cite{Diao2023} to identify network coverage and time to detection, concepts related to system observability but from a network graph theory perspective.
+A graph-theoretic approach to solve the optimal SP problem while maximizing the resilience of a given WQ sensor configuration in WDNs against failures is developed in~\cite{Nikolopoulos2023a}. {A framework to obtain optimal Pareto SP results for improving system resilience under a budget constraint is proposed for WDNs in~\cite{Du2025}.
+The results show that incorporating resilience enhances the system’s ability to handle uncertain events.} Graph centrality measures are employed in~\cite{Diao2023} to identify network coverage and time to detection, concepts related to system observability but from a network graph theory perspective.

 A weighted SP optimization problem based on a discrete-time dynamical systems approach is developed in~\cite{Li2022}, considering sensor cost, information richness, and reliability.
 The method is applied to wastewater networks and offers observability measures for evaluating strategies related to average corrosion degree and maintenance cost.
 From such perspective, it is illustrated that an allocated configuration of sensors enables the detection and response to water quality issues~\cite{Li2024a}.
 However, the limited availability of sensors impedes the monitoring and management of WDNs.
 The concept of observability of a WDN, required prior to the application of estimation methods, is introduced in~\cite{Diaz2016}.
 An unmeasured state variable needs to be reliably estimated using available measurements; this is an essential step for the control of a WDN~\cite{Shao2023}.
 The impact of a chosen sensor configuration on the quality of WQ dynamics state estimation is explored in~\cite{Rajakumar2019}.
 The study illustrates that WQ dynamics can be estimated from a limited sensor configuration; however, the location of such sensors affects the accuracy of the state estimates.
 The SP problem, which considers minimizing WQ state estimation errors under time-varying WQ dynamics, is studied in~\cite{Taha2021c}.
 This was the first attempt to adopt a control-theoretic approach that takes into account single-species WQ observability in WDNs while solving the SP problem using a \textit{submodular} set maximization approach.
 Typically, sensor selection problems posed as a mixed-integer programming (MIP) formulation, as presented in~\cite{Berry2006} for WDNs, are solved using global solvers.
 Submodular set optimization algorithms for solving the SP problem in WDNs were first introduced in~\cite{Krause2008}, providing an efficient approach toward optimizing sensor configurations against contaminant intrusions in WDNs.